-Egypt's budget deficit hit 12.2 percent of the Gross Domestic Product (GDP), at EGP 339.5 billion for fiscal year 2015/16, the finance ministry said in an official statement
+Egypt's budget deficit hit 12.2 percent of the Gross Domestic Product (GDP), at EGP 339.5 billion for fiscal year 2015/16, the finance ministry said in an official statement on Wednesday.

 The government had expected a deficit of around 11.5 percent of GDP and has been aiming to reduce it to 9.8 percent by end of the current fiscal year, 2016/2017.